Emily14-max/music_streaming_database./README.md

 # 📖 Music Streaming database <a name="about-project"></a>

-Music Streaming Database is a comprehensive PostgreSQL database designed for a modern music streaming platform using Supabase.
+> A comprehensive PostgreSQL database designed for a modern music streaming platform using Supabase.

 This project demonstrates database fundamentals including schema design, relationships, constraints and data management for handling users, artists and songs in a streaming service environment.

 ## 🛠 Built With <a name="built-with"></a>